ulrich-hansen/desktop-theme-kit/readme.markdown

 ## Future plans / Wishlist

-1. As boxes for login or for messages, desktop-theme-kit uses black, rounded elements (currently for kdm, slim, grub theme and plymouth).
+* As boxes for login or for messages, desktop-theme-kit uses black, rounded elements (currently for kdm, slim, grub theme and plymouth).
 It should be possible to update these graphics without changing the installed themes.

 ![GUI-element](http://lazybrowndog.net/debian/desktop-theme-kit/screenshots/GUI-element.png)

-2. A few applications support svg pictures.
-So maybe it would be a good idea to accept svg pictures.
+* A few applications support SVG pictures.
+So maybe it would be a good idea if desktop-theme-kit would use SVG pictures too.
 They could be converted to png for all the other programs.